 Locating Your Worm Bin

-Common bedding materials include shredded newspaper, corrugated cardboard, coarse peat moss, and partially decomposed leaves.
-Worm boxes should be filled with bedding to provide the worms with a place to live.
+Common bedding materials include shredded newspaper, corrugated cardboard or coarse peat moss.
+Worm boxes should be filled to the top with bedding to provide the worms with a place to live.
 Just as a fish tank needs to be filled with water, the worm bin must be filled to within 2-3 inches of the top with bedding.

-Red worms, known as red wigglers or manure worms, are the best for vermicomposting.
+Red worms, also known as red wigglers, are the best for vermicomposting.
 They thrive on organic material such as fruit and vegetable trimmings.
 Red worms are not the same as earthworms or night crawlers, which need mineral soil to survive.

 Feeding the worms